Geordie Theatre School (GTS) is all about jumping in, having fun, working together and finding your voice!

 What could be better than exploring all the fun theatre has to offer?
 Doing so in the comfort of your own school!
 With GTS After School students explore how to create fascinating characters, build exciting stories, and then present them to an encouraging audience of family, friends and community supporters.

 GTS regularly offers after school classes during the Fall and Winter sessions at F.A.C.E.
 School in Downtown Montreal and Pierre Elliott Trudeau Elementary School in Rosemount-Petite-Patrie .
 These classes are reserved for current F.A.C.E. or P.E.T.S. students.
+These classes are currently on hold until a time when schools can accommodate after school programming again.

 Is your child’s school not on our current list?
 Let us know and we’ll reach out to see about starting your very own GTS After School program!